 Individuals who are currently licensed as EMT - Paramedics and are eager to earn a degree in their field will be most interested in the Associate of Applied Science program offered by STCC.
 The program includes the completion of 60 credit hours over four semesters.
 Program curriculum includes general education classes, paramedic coursework, and clinical as well as ambulance experience hours earned in the third semester.
 The A.A.S. degree program is designed to help students improve the quality of their care in the field, further develop their psychological assessment skills, and increase overall knowledge of health science.

 Arkansas State University Mid-South

 Arkansas State University Mid-South is located in the nearby city of West Memphis, Arkansas.
 The EMT training program at MSCC is provided by the department of Allied Health Sciences.

 EMT Certificate of Proficiency

 Students interested in earning a certificate of proficiency as an EMT must hold a high school diploma or equivalent and be over the age of 18.
 Applicants to the program must also pass a background check and drug screening during the first week of class.
-The program is designed to comply with the 1994 Emergency Medical Technician National Standard Curriculum.
+The program is designed to comply with the current Emergency Medical Technician National Standard Curriculum.
 The program consists of one class, worth seven credit hours.
 Training is focused on basic life-support skills in a pre-hospital environment.

 Northwest Mississippi Community College